 Eileen is certified in Managing and Adapting Practice (MAP), trained in Trauma-Focused Cognitive Behavior Therapy (TF-CBT), is a National Education Alliance for Borderline Personality Disorder (NEABPD) Family Connections leader and Certified Sibshops facilitator.
 She is certified in equine-assisted psychotherapy and growth and learning by the Equine Assisted Growth and Learning Association (EAGALA).
 She is also certified in Horse Inspired Psychotherapy and Horse Inspired Growth and Healing (HIP/HIGH).

-Jennie Lèal is an Associate Marriage and Family Therapist who received a Masters Degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from The Chicago School of Professional Psychology.
+Jennie Lèal is a Licensed Marriage and Family Therapist who received a Masters Degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from The Chicago School of Professional Psychology.
 Jennie has 13 years of experience working in Behavioral and Developmental pediatrics, as well as experience working with Eating Disorders, children within residential, school, and private practice environments.